GeoDaCenter/opioid-policy-scan/data_final/metadata/HepC_rate.md

 **Hepatitis C Prevalence Estimates**:

-State-level Hepatitis C prevalence estimates from HepVu were published by the Coalition for Applied Modeling for Prevention (CAMP) researchers.
+State-level Hepatitis C prevalence estimates (2013-2016 average) from HepVu were published by the Coalition for Applied Modeling for Prevention (CAMP) researchers.
 These estimates were calculated using four data sources – National Health and Nutrition Examination Survey (NHANES) (1999-2016), National Vital Statistics System (NVSS) (1999-2016), American Community Survey (ACS) Public Use Microdata Samples (PUMS) (2012-2016), and U.S. Census intercensal data (1999-2016).
 The Hepatitis C prevalence analyses were restricted to people aged 18 years or older, living within the 50 states and D.C.
 Rates are expressed as the number of estimated cases per 100,000 people in the population, rounded to the nearest 10 persons.
 It is an expression of the relative concentration of people with current Hepatitis C infection in an area (state).
 Estimated cases are rounded to the nearest hundred persons.
 For a complete description, see HepVu's [Data Methods](https://hepvu.org/data-methods/).

 **Hepatitis C State Mortality Data**